 Reading Data from a Kafka Topic using Confluent Kafka in Python

-To read data from a Kafka topic, we will use Confluent Kafka which is one of the best Python client libraries for Apache Kafka.
+This tutorial will guide you through the process of creating a Kafka Consumer in Python using the Confluent Kafka library to read data from a Kafka topic.
+Confluent Kafka which is one of the best Python client libraries for Apache Kafka.
 It provides a high level Producer, Consumer, and AdminClient.

 An application that reads data from a Kafka topic is called a Consumer application.